unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 ---

 ### Level 0:
-For the first level we must log into leviathan, so we will SHH to leviathan0 with the username: __leviathan0__ and password: __leviathan0__
+For the first level we must log into leviathan, so we will SSH to leviathan0 with the username: __leviathan0__ and password: __leviathan0__

 ```console
 root@kali:~# ssh leviathan0@leviathan.labs.overthewire.org